 How long do hot flashes last after menopause?+

 Vasomotor symptoms (hot flashes and night sweats) last an average of 7 years post-menopause for many women, and for some, significantly longer.
-Their frequency and severity are modulated by body weight, metabolic health, stress load, and dietary patterns, all of which are addressable through structured care.
+Their frequency and severity are modulated by body weight, metabolic health, stress load, and dietary patterns, all of which are addressable through systematic care.